 The audited consolidated financial statements of the Group for the Year have been reviewed by the audit committee of the Board.
-The audit committee is of the opinion that the consolidated financial statements of the Group for the Year comply with the applicable financial reporting standards, the GEM Listing Rules and the Companies Ordinance and that adequate disclosures have been made.
+The audit committee is of the opinion that the consolidated financial statements of the Group for the Year comply with the applicable accounting standards, the GEM Listing Rules and that adequate disclosures have been made.